 Located in Boston and the surrounding communities, Dana-Farber Cancer Institute brings together world renowned clinicians, innovative researchers and dedicated professionals, allies in the common mission of conquering cancer, HIV/AIDS and related diseases.
 Combining extremely talented people with the best technologies in a genuinely positive environment, we provide compassionate and comprehensive care to patients of all ages; we conduct research that advances treatment; we educate tomorrow's physician/researchers; we reach out to underserved members of our community; and we work with amazing partners, including other Harvard Medical School-affiliated hospitals.

-The Assistant Director manages the process of identifying, qualifying, assigning, and personally soliciting and cultivating a portfolio 350-500 Annual Giving and Boston Marathon Jimmy Fund Walk donors who have the capacity to give $1,000 or more to Dana-Farber, and works closely with colleagues within other business units to coordinate prospect management activity.
+The Assistant Director manages the process of identifying, qualifying, assigning, and personally soliciting and cultivating a portfolio of 350-450 donors who have the capacity to give $1,000 or more to Dana-Farber through Annual Giving, and works closely with colleagues from other business units to coordinate prospect management activity.

 Embody Dana-Farber’s Core Values: Impact; Excellence; Compassion & Respect; and Discovery every day.
 Add value to the Dana-Farber community by seeking opportunities to collaborate across the Institute.
 Foster an ethical, positive, results-oriented culture founded on open communication.